 \subsection{Surface Feature Fields}

-Surface Feature Fields are considered as an extensive use of previous Surface Property Fields (\cref{sec:context_fields}).
-Here we extend the surface properties scope to include features.
-This extension further demonstrates the capability of our mapping model as it is directly used without any training.
+Surface feature fields represent an extension of the previous surface property fields discussed in~\cref{sec:context_fields}.
+In this extension, we broaden the scope of surface properties to include features.
+This demonstrates the versatility of our mapping model, as it is applied directly without the need of any training.